U.S. tax plan would break WTO rules, lawyers say, as EU business frets

 Republican (GOP) members of Congress are pushing to replace the existing tax on corporate income with one linked to turnover.
 This would allow firms to deduct their costs for purchasing goods and services produced in the United States, but would give no such deduction for purchases of imports.

-Trump has criticized the complexity of the plan but also said such a measure could help to cut the U.S. trade deficit.
+Trump has criticised the complexity of the plan but also said such a measure could help to cut the U.S. trade deficit.

 Kevin Brady, head of the tax-writing House of Representatives Ways and Means Committee, brushed off suggestions that it would fall foul of the World Trade Organization.